George Michael: 1990–1993: Listen Without Prejudice Vol. 1, Red Hot + Dance and Five Live

 The Five Live EP featured five live recordings (six in several countries) performed by Michael, Queen, and Lisa Stansfield.
 "Somebody to Love" and "These Are the Days of Our Lives" were recorded at the Freddie Mercury Tribute Concert.
-"Killer", "Papa Was a Rollin' Stone", and "Calling You" were recorded during his Cover to Cover tour in 1991.
+"Killer", "Papa Was a Rollin' Stone", and "Calling You" were recorded during Michael's Cover to Cover tour in 1991.

 All proceeds from the sale of the EP benefited the Mercury Phoenix Trust.
 Sales of the EP were strong through Europe, where it debuted at No. 1 in the UK and several European countries.
 Chart success in the US was less spectacular, where it reached No. 40 on the Billboard 200 ("Somebody to Love" reached No. 30 on the US Billboard Hot 100).
 The performance would later feature on Queen's compilation album Greatest Hits III.

+1994–1997: Older

 During November 1994, after a long period of seclusion, Michael appeared at the first MTV Europe Music Awards show, where he gave a performance of a new song, "Jesus to a Child".
 The song was a melancholy tribute to his lover, Anselmo Feleppa, who had died in March 1993.
 The song entered the UK Singles Chart at No. 1 and No. 7 on Billboard upon release in 1996.
 It was Michael's longest UK Top 40 single, at almost seven minutes long.
 The exact identity of the song's subject—and the nature of Michael's relationship with Feleppa—was shrouded in innuendo and speculation, as Michael had not confirmed he was homosexual and did not do so until 1998.
 The video for "Jesus to a Child" was a picture of images recalling loss, pain and suffering.
 Michael consistently dedicated the song to Feleppa before performing it live.

 Michael released "Fastlove", an energetic tune about wanting gratification and fulfilment without commitment, in 1996.
 The single version was nearly five minutes long.
 "Fastlove" was supported by a futuristic virtual reality-related video.
 The single reached No. 1 on the UK Singles Chart, spending three weeks at the top spot.
 In the US, "Fastlove" peaked at No. 8.
 Following "Fastlove", Michael released Older, his third studio album.
 In the UK, the album was particularly notable for producing a record six top three hit singles in a two-year span.

 In 1996, Michael was voted Best British Male at the MTV Europe Music Awards and the Brit Awards; and at the British Academy's Ivor Novello Awards, he was awarded the title of Songwriter of the Year for the third time.
 Michael performed a concert at Three Mills Studios, London, for MTV Unplugged.
 It was his first long performance in years, and in the audience was Michael's mother, who died of cancer the following year.

+In May 1997, the single "Waltz Away Dreaming" was released.
+Recorded as a duet with Irish singer-songwriter Toby Bourke, the song was a tribute to Michael's mother, and served as the first release on Michael's short-lived record label, Aegean Records.